tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 and we start looking at the [Gesture Handlers](https://docs.swmansion.com/react-native-gesture-handler/).

 ### Lesson 9 Tue 6/17/23
-We work on interacting with chatGPT.
+We work on interacting with LLMs using an API

 Also we practice writing javascript for word games like wordle...

 ### Lesson 10 Mon 6/18/23
-We work together at completing the Wordle app and getting it to work nicely on the phone with a clear and easy to use UI.
+TBA

 ---